How to Track Down Termites

 In general, termites create colonies around food sources.
 Because termites eat soft or rotting wood, they seek moist spaces.
 Homes, and the surrounding property, can accidentally create prime environments for termite colonies.
 These situations encourage termites to move from their natural habitats into developed areas.
-The following scenarios are most likely to attract termites to your home.
+Conducting a quick termite inspection can help solve your problems.
+The following scenarios are the most likely reasons why you will start to see termites in most likely to attract termites to your home.

 PILES OF WOOD

-Firewood and woodpiles can attract termites, drawing them closer to your home.
+Firewood and woodpiles can attract subterranean termites and drywood termites, drawing them closer to your home.
 Then, termites will migrate from the piles of wood to the housing structure, causing great damage inside.
 To avoid an invasion, stack wood 20 feet away from your home and keep it at least 5 inches off the ground.

 As they rot, dead trees and stumps attract termites.
 Termites will migrate from this excess foliage to your home.
 To prevent this, clear stumps and dead trees from your yard.